 Business Inventory Tax

 If your business owns fixed assets, you will be required to pay a business inventory tax to your local county appraisal district.
-You should consider investing in effective inventory) and a asset management system that can accurately calculate your investment on equipment and machinery.
+You should consider investing in an effective inventory and asset management system that can accurately calculate your investment on equipment and machinery.

 Starting a business in Texas FAQs: